-Where there is Housing Management Difficulties

-Certain streets or blocks of flats may have experienced management problems in the past.
-Such management problems can include high vacancy rates, low demand, and high instances of anti-social behaviour.
+Where there is Housing Management Difficulties Certain streets or blocks of flats may have experienced management problems in the past.
+Such management problems can include high vacancy rates, low demand, and high instances of antisocial behaviour.
 Large amounts of money can be spent on repairing fixtures and fittings that are damaged due to neglect or acts of vandalism.
-Further repair costs can also be incurred whilst properties are standing empty waiting for new tenants to be found.
+All bungalow complexes will exclude applicants with management difficulties (Cabinet Member Report 19th April 2010.
+Minute No. 167).